 See also Wax On, Wax Off, where your training is the mundane task and it allows you to do something more impressive.
-If the skill the test is meant to make them learn is non-obvious or different from what it originally seems, then it's also a Hidden Purpose Test
+If the skill the test is meant to make them learn is non-obvious or different from what it originally seems, then it's also a Hidden Purpose Test.

-- Naruto plays this trope straight when Kakashi introduces himself to his students with a test that no-one has passed yet: to get a little bell from Kakashi's possession.
+- Naruto: Kakashi introduces himself to his students with a test that no one has passed yet: to get a little bell from Kakashi's possession.
 However, there are three students, and Kakashi only brought two bells.
 (The secret is working together, putting the team's overall success ahead of your own, and breaking the rules when necessary.)
 It is suggested that this test, with some variation, has been handed down from the 3rd Hokage, to Jiraiya, to the 4th Hokage, to Kakashi, to Naruto.
 He does it again at the start of the Shippuuden arc, this time only with Naruto and Sakura (because, as we know, Sasuke had defected to Orochimaru's side).
 They succeed much faster than when they were kids.

 - Ranma ½: Happens at least once to Ranma, as most Martial Arts tropes do.
 Probably the best example is when Cologne was wearing the Phoenix Pill, which would cure the "Curse of the Full Body Cat's Tongue" (a Shapeshifter Mode Lock trapping Ranma in his female form): Cologne challenged the martial artist to snatch the Pill away from her, but Ranma would never be fast enough to do so until he could pluck chestnuts from a roaring fire (a concept that was misinterpreted by the anime as the "Chestnuts Roasting on an Open Fire" attack.)
 In the end, Ranma finally attained this speed, and became too fast for Cologne to notice... but the ancient matriarch cheated and switched out the Phoenix Pill beforehand, aware of Ranma's newfound ability.

-- Played with in Märchen Awakens Romance.
-After Gaira's training from hell that he puts Ginta and Jack through, Alvis asks for a showing of their power now.
+- Played with in MÄR.
+After Gaira's Training from Hell that he puts Ginta and Jack through, Alvis asks for a showing of their power now.
 He takes two stones and fires them towards the two from behind.
-Ginta, intelligently moves out of the way, impressing Alvis.
+Ginta intelligently moves out of the way, impressing Alvis.
 Jack instead grabs the stone out of the air.
 He then is seen rolling on the ground because the stone injured his hand.
-Alvis notes the power increase, but notes that Jack is still an idiot.
+Alvis notes the power increase but notes that Jack is still an idiot.

 - In AIKI, the first test Kunitoshi gives Kizuki is to catch an ayu fry with one hand - slowly, not by just snatching it up.
 She spends an entire chapter trying to do this (it doesn't help that Metara and Hou Mei keep buying the wrong type of fish).